splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Dimensions can be numeric or nonnumeric.
 Some dimensions, such as host name and value, come from a system you're monitoring.
 You can also create your own dimensions.

-Dimension name requirements
+Dimension key and value requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dimension names have the following requirements:

-* UTF-8 string, maximum length of 128 characters (512 bytes).
+Dimension key names are UTF-8 strings with a maximum length of 128 characters (512 bytes).

-* Dimension values can have a maximum length of 256 characters.
+* For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''mydim'' is limited to 256 characters.
 * Must start with an uppercase or lowercase letter.
 The rest of the name can contain letters, numbers, underscores (_) and hyphens (-), and periods (.).
 * Must not start with the underscore character (_).
 * Must not start with the prefix :code:`sf_`, except for dimensions defined by Observability Cloud such as :code:`sf_hires`.
 * Must not start with the prefix :code:`aws_`, :code:`gcp_`, or :code:`azure_`.

-*  Dimension values are UTF-8 strings with a maximum length of 256 UTF-8 characters (1024 bytes).
-Numbers are represented as numeric strings.
+Dimension values are UTF-8 strings with a maximum length of 256 UTF-8 characters (1024 bytes).

+* For example, if a dimension's key:value pair is ("mydim", "myvalue"), ''myvalue'' is limited to 256 characters.
+* If the value is longer, then the datapoint might be dropped.
+* Numbers are represented as numeric strings.

-* You can have up to 36 dimensions per MTS.
+You can have up to 36 dimensions per MTS.
 If this limit is exceeded, the data point is dropped, and a message is logged.

-* To ensure readability, keep names and values to 40 characters or less.
+To ensure readability, keep names and values to 40 characters or less.

 For example: